 and orchestra, or with choir and orchestra.
 Mr. Biegel received a commission to

-from William Shakespeare's 'Twelfth Night', and is published by the Hal
+Rain' from William Shakespeare's 'Twelfth Night', and is published by the Hal

 Leonard Corporation.
-'Hey Ho, The Wind and the Rain' is featured on a new cd recorded by Voci Nobili, the prize-winning Norwegian women's choir conducted by
+'Hey Ho, The Wind and the Rain' is featured on a new CD

+recorded by Voci Nobili, the prize-winning Norwegian women's choir conducted by

 Maria Helbekkmo.
 Voci Nobili also performed the work in New York's Merkin Hall.

-His most recent choral compositions include 'There Shines a Light Ahead' for SATB/piano published
+His most recent choral compositions include 'There Shines a Light Ahead' for

-published by the LeDor Group, and, The 'Elegy of Anne Boleyn' is self-published.
+for Choir' are published by the LeDor Group, and, The 'Elegy of Anne Boleyn'

 Opus 65' with accompanying audio cds.

 Mr. Biegel's Swiss debut featured Duke Ellington's 'New World A-Coming' with